onflow/wallet-extension-example/docs/index.md

 *This guide will help you create a FCL compatible Chrome browser extension.*

 ## Overview
 To get started, we will cover the most important aspects of Flow, FCL, and Chrome's APIs relevant to building this extension.
-Get started by reading the [FCL Overview](https://docs.onflow.org/fcl/) for a high level view of FCL and all its features.
-For an in-depth view of FCL communication patterns, see this [guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md).
+Get started by reading the [FCL Readme](https://docs.onflow.org/fcl/) for a high level overview of FCL and all its features.

 ### FCL Fundamentals

 #### Discovery
-Dapps on Flow are encouraged to use FCL's [Discovery API](https://github.com/onflow/fcl-discovery) via a simple [configuration](https://docs.onflow.org/fcl/reference/api/#common-configuration-keys).
-This is so that dapps can support all wallets on Flow using the FCL interface without needing any custom code for specific ones.
-To become available on this list, you will need to a submit a PR to add your wallet to this list once the wallet is ready for testnet or mainnet use.
+Dapps on Flow are encouraged to use FCL's [Discovery API](https://github.com/onflow/fcl-discovery) via a simple [configuration](https://docs.onflow.org/fcl/reference/api/#discovery) to show the users all available and supported wallet choices for the dapp.
+This is so that dapps can support any and all wallets on Flow using the FCL interface without needing to write custom code or install SDKs for specific ones.
+To add yourself to this list, you will need to a submit a PR with your relevant wallet details once the wallet is ready for testnet or mainnet use.

 #### Service Methods
 Services methods are the communication channels that FCL can use to pass messages to and from your wallet in order to fulfill user interactions.
 For extensions, we will be using RPC in the browser to communicate between the wallet and the dapp.
 For more context on service methods, see other supported methods [here](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md#service-methods).
-Note that the EXT/RPC is not documented in the provider spec but is similar to the other front-channel communication methods.
+Note that the EXT/RPC is not documented in the provider spec but is similar to the other front-channel communication methods such as IFRAME/RPC.

 #### Wallet Services
 Wallet services are the features that your wallet will support.
 Wallets on Flow can choose to implement any number of supported FCL services.
-In order to gain broad adoption, it is reccomended to implement the following minimum:
+In order to gain broad adoption by dapps on Flow, it is recommended to implement the following services as a minimum:
 - **Authentication (Authn) Service:** The wallet can provide the user's wallet address to the dapp and is confident in the user's identity using any authentication mechanism.
-- **Authorization (Authz) Service:** The wallet can provide the appropriate signatures for transactions that the dapp requests.
+- **Authorization (Authz) Service:** The wallet can provide the appropriate signatures for the on-chain transactions that the dapp requests.

-See [here](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md#overview) for a list of all supported FCL services,
+For an in-depth view of FCL wallet services and methods, see this [guide](https://github.com/onflow/fcl-js/blob/master/packages/fcl/src/wallet-provider-spec/draft-v3.md).

 ### Browser & Extension Requirements
 - Chrome v99+